1. Can I access the data in SUNRISE Contacts on a secure web page of my choosing?

 5. Why do I see a Mac message on first launching SUNRISE Contacts suggesting that the software could be unsafe?

 Don't worry.
-This is a standard notification from Apple introduced since OS X Mountain Lion to let you know that Apple has not checked SUNRISE Contacts for any malware and is unaware that we are a software developer.
+This is seen by Apple as an allegedly normal notification introduced since OS X Mountain Lion.
+It is there to let you or more notably the Mac novices know that Apple has not checked SUNRISE Contacts for malware and is unaware that we are a trusted software developer.
 This is not a problem.
 Our software has been checked against the world's best antivirus tools.
 These include VirusTotal.com and Kaspersky Anti-Virus.
 If these tools cannot find viruses or other malware in our software, neither will Apple.
-Furthermore, if your own anti-virus software on your Mac can't pick up a malware in our software, you can be sure SUNRISE Contacts is safe.
+Furthermore, if your own anti-virus software on your Mac can't pick up a malware in our software, you can be assured SUNRISE Contacts is safe.
+If you don't believe us, we offer a free license key to anyone who can find a virus or other malware in our software.
+And you can benefit from a cleaner software once we address the malware.

 This kind of condescending behaviour from the company on all Mac users is certainly unnecessary and is not a good look for the company.
-It is like having a virtual Nanny watching over you all the time because it thinks you are forever a child with the inability to think on your on.
-It is presumed that since you are a child you cannot figure out what's right for yourself and you will never be able to figure out what is safe software.
-This kind of thinking from Apple might be okay for novices of the Mac platform with absolutely no knowledge of computers and the internet.
+It is like having a virtual Nanny watching over you all the time because it thinks you are forever a child with the inability to think on your own.
+This might be fine for novices of the Mac platform with absolutely no knowledge of computers and the internet.
 However, for more experienced users, Apple is doing far too much to restrict people from making their own reasonable decisions.

 But it isn't just money and monopolising the Mac software market that Apple is seeking.

 Consequently, there is a divide in the Mac developers' sphere.
-On one side we have those who are forced to go on the MAS and follow Apple's rules based on the way the iOS and macOS are designed to force ordinary Mac users to use only the MAS for all their software needs.
+On one side we have those developers who are forced to go on the MAS and follow Apple's rules based on the way the iOS and macOS are designed to force ordinary Mac users to use only the MAS for all their software needs.
 And on the other side are those who sell independently and provide tools/advice to Mac users on how to run a wider range of Mac software on their computers, just to give them the choice.
+But for the latter group of people, there will always be at a distinct disadvantage in selling their software on macOS computers.

 6. Can I stop the annoying Mac message?

-If you are comfortable and confident as a Mac user and know how to find safe quality software, you can disable GateKeeper's annoying message.
-You do this using Terminal.app in your Utilities folder located in the Applications folder.
+If you are comfortable and confident as a Mac user in knowing how to find, download, and run safe quality software, you can disable GateKeeper's annoying message.
+For macOS Sierra and High Sierra, you do this using Terminal.app located inside your Utilities folder of the Applications folder.
 With Terminal open, type the following command:

 sudo spctl --master-disable